The Lion Sleeps Tonight: Charts

+The Tokens version

 Malan writes that by the end of the 1950s, "almost everyone in America knew the basic refrain" of "Wimoweh".
 After hearing a live Weavers performance of the song, (Note: According to Malan, the Tokens came across the song on a Weavers album.
-They then contacted the South African consulate, which jokingly described "Mbube" a "Zulu hunting song" about "eating lions.") the Tokens, a teen doo-wop group from Brooklyn, decided to record their own version.
-They had already attained a hit, "Tonight I Fell in Love", and signed up with RCA for a three-record contract effectively commencing in 1961.
-While their first two records, "When I Go to Sleep at Night/Dry Your Eyes" and "Sincerely", struggled commerically, their third would fare better.
+They then contacted the South African consulate, which jokingly described "Mbube" as a "Zulu hunting song" about "eating lions".) the Tokens, a teen doo-wop group from Brooklyn, decided to record their version.
+They had already attained a hit, "Tonight I Fell in Love", and signed up with RCA for a three-record contract commencing in 1961.
+While their first two records, "When I Go to Sleep at Night/Dry Your Eyes" and "Sincerely", struggled commercially, their third would fare better.

-For their third attempt, the Tokens approached the musician George David Weiss and solicited an overhaul of "Wimoweh", to "give it some intelligible lyrics and a contemporary feel."
-He purged the song of its shrieks and hollers, while leaving the chant unchanged, and made Linda's final improvised notes the new tune.
-33 words were added as English lyrics, beginning with, "In the jungle, the mighty jungle, the lion sleeps tonight."
-The Tokens then recorded Weiss' version, with Jay Siegel performing falsettos, the rest of the band chanting "wimoweh," and the guest opera singer Anita Darian "[diving] in the high heavens" with her "haunting" countermelodies.
+For their third attempt, the Tokens approached musician George David Weiss and solicited an overhaul of "Wimoweh" to give it a modern sound and intelligible lyrics.
+He purged the song of its shrieks and hollers while leaving the chant unchanged and made Linda's final improvised notes the new tune.
+Thirty-three words were added as English lyrics beginning with "In the jungle, the mighty jungle, the lion sleeps tonight".
+Jarnow notes that the lyrics were based on "a vague understanding of ["Mbube"]'s title".
+Further, Ewing questions whether the lion sleeping is a metaphor or gibberish, and whether the song is an anthem for freedom or a nursery rhyme.
+The Tokens then recorded Weiss' version, with Jay Siegel performing falsettos, the rest of the band chanting "wimoweh", and guest opera singer Anita Darian singing very high-pitched, pronounced countermelodies.
 (Note: Darian was not given credit for her performance.)
-Accompanying them were an orchestra, a percussionist on timpani, and session musicians on guitar, drums and bass.
+Accompanying them were an orchestra, a percussionist on timpani, and session musicians on guitar, drums, and bass.
 Hugo Peretti and Luigi Creatore produced the piece.
-Ultimately, the Tokens were not particularly enthralled with "The Lion Sleeps Tonight", and it was released in October 1961 as a B-side.
-Linda received no credit.
+Ultimately, "The Lion Sleeps Tonight" did not much enthrall the Tokens, and the song was released in October 1961 as a B-side.
+Linda again received no credit.